prostiak/Swift/Boootcamp projects/Xylophone/README.md

 # Xylophone

-You can here different sound by taping on xylophone keys.
+You can hear different sound by taping on xylophone keys.